-As a result this pristine environment hosts over 1,450 species of trees, 550 species of birds, 13 species of monkeys and over a 1,000 species of stunning butterflies.
+As a result, this pristine environment hosts over 1,450 species of trees, 550 species of birds, 13 species of monkeys, and over 1,000 species of stunning butterflies.
 You’re almost guaranteed to never see the same animal twice!
-On top of this the other Yasuni National Park lodges are either owned by a foreigner, built near oil drilling sights or near palm plantations (and in many cases both) which is sad – but if you want to see the biodiversity the Amazon is famous for, Sani Lodge is the place to be!
+On top of this, the other Yasuni National Park lodges are either owned by a foreigner, built near oil drilling sights, or near palm plantations.
+In many cases, it is a mixture of al three.
+While this is a rather sad state of affairs, Sani Lodge has none of these options.

 Accommodation in the Amazon Jungle

-Each room is detached and plotted close to virgin rainforest and all connected by a wooden boardwalk.
-The rooms all feature wooden fixtures and comfortable, big beds with mosquito nets, however the room has mesh on all windows so we never heard a big or small mosquito inside the room.
-The beds are cleaned and changes daily which is fantastic if it’s a hot and humid night.
+Each room is detached and plotted close to the virgin rainforest and all connected by a wooden boardwalk.
+The rooms all feature wooden fixtures and comfortable, big beds with mosquito nets; however, the room has mesh on all windows, so we never heard a big or small mosquito inside the room.
+The mattresses are cleaned and changes daily, which is fantastic if it’s a hot and humid night.

-Each room also features a hot running shower which is amazing to get all the forest grime off after a long day – occasionally the hot water took awhile to come but trust me, a cold shower can often be just the trick!
+Each room also features a hot running shower, which is impressive to get all the forest grime off after a long day – occasionally, the hot water took a while to come, but trust me, a cold shower can often be just the trick!

 Dining at Sani Lodge Ecuador

-One of the highlights of our stay.
-Lunch and dinner both feature three course meals produced by a rather talented in-house chef (part of the local Sani community and trained in another lodge).
-The best food we had in Ecuador was here, and was nice to get away from the standard rice, bananas and salad found everywhere else.
+One of the absolute highlights of our stay was the food served here.
+Lunch and dinner both feature three-course meals produced by a rather talented in-house chef (part of the local Sani community and trained in another lodge).
+The best food we had in Ecuador was here, and it was nice to get away from the standard rice, bananas, and salad found everywhere else.

-My only suggestion would be to bring a few of your favourite snacks as sometimes you are a bit hungry when returning from an jungle hike and it’s perhaps an hour or so till the next meal.
-Plus it’s always nice to have some creature comforts.
+My only suggestion would be to bring a few of your favorite snacks as sometimes you are a bit hungry when returning from a jungle hike, and it’s perhaps an hour or so till the next meal.
+Plus, it’s always nice to have some creature comforts.
 The packed lunches and snacks for day trips were great, and the lunch provided if you visit the Sani community is … different.

 Facilities at Sani Lodge Ecuador

-The staff is always around to help with any bird identification needs, I would however like to see a few books with the amphibians, mammals and insects species in the surrounding area for identification in your downtime.
-Our guide explained we can find them in a bookshop on Quito – but that’s wasn’t much help!
+The staff is always around to help with any bird identification needs.
+I would however, like to see a few books with the amphibians, mammals, and insects species in the surrounding area for identification in your downtime.
+Our guide explained we could find them in a bookshop on Quito – but that’s wasn’t much help!

-The lodge is also lucky enough to have a 37 metre (100ft!) tall birdwatching tower nestled amongst an equally tall Kapok tree just a canoe ride from the lodge.
+The lodge is also lucky enough to have a 37 meter (100ft!) tall birdwatching tower nestled amongst an equally tall Kapok tree just a canoe ride from the lodge.
 An exquisite spot in the early morning or evening to watch the birdlife from a unique view above the jungle canopy.

 The main reason to go on an Amazon Jungle Stay in Ecuador.
-Before departing from Coca you will meet your guide who will accompany you for the entire trip.
+Before departing from Coca, you will meet your guide who will accompany you for the entire trip.
 We had three people in our group, and I believe the maximum is 4 or 5 depending on the combination of groups joining.

 There are three activities available each day – one in the morning, one in the afternoon and one after dark.
 Do some or all, make it as intensive as you like, your itinerary is up to you.
-Before you even depart Sani Lodge asks what your specific interests are and let’s the guide know but on the first day it is good to have a frank chat about what your goals are on what you’d like to see and do.
+Before you even depart, Sani Lodge asks what your specific interests are and lets the guide know, but on the first day, it is good to have a frank chat about what your goals are on what you’d like to see and do.

 The relaxing vibes of canoeing in the small Amazonian rivers while monkeys swung from the trees above our head.
 The perspective offered in the tower over the jungle canopy, looking across the Amazon from above.
-Each activity there was something more to see.
+Each activity, there was something more to see.
 Just be sure to bring a decent pair of binoculars and/or a good zoom lens to make the most of it!

-And of course just simply walking in the jungle, never being sure what you will come across.
-Leaf-cutter ants building their huge nests, hummingbirds darting around looking for their next meal, poison dart frogs camouflaged in the leaf litter or snakes slithering on the trees above.
-Anything is possible and the best thing maybe the interest it fosters in the little life forms.
+And of course, just simply walking in the jungle, never being sure what you will come across.
+Leaf-cutter ants are building their huge nests, hummingbirds darting around looking for their next meal, poison dart frogs camouflaged in the leaf litter or snakes slithering on the trees above.
+Anything is possible, and the best thing may be the interest it fosters in the little life forms.

 Final Impressions of Sani Lodge Ecuador

-Assuming you don’t mind the odd hiccup (like the river flooding when we were there!) or a cold shower when things don’t work (hey it’s the Amazon!) you will surely fall in love with this place and never want to leave.
+Assuming you don’t mind the odd hiccup (like the river flooding when we were there!) or a cold shower when things don’t work (hey it’s the Amazon!), you will surely fall in love with this place and never want to leave.

-Besides, this is one of the only Ecuador amazon lodges to be set amongst truly virgin rainforest and therefore your chances of encountering more mammals, birds and reptiles is much higher.
+Besides, this is one of the only Ecuador amazon lodges to be set amongst truly virgin rainforest.
+Therefore, your chances of encountering more mammals, birds, and reptiles are much higher.
 Overall a beautifully executed, sustainable concept which offers you a memorable experience both in the jungle and relaxing around the lodge!